aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 ## Upgrade the VPC Endpoint Service

-Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Private MSK Proxy)` to show the details page.
-Then select `Launch CloudFormation stack` from the `Actions` menu in the `Agreement` section.
+Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Private MSK Proxy)` to show the manage subscription page.

+- From the `Agreement` section > `Actions` menu > select `Launch CloudFormation stack`
+- Select the `Private MSK Proxy` fulfillment option
-Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`, and then click `Continue to Launch`.
-Choose the action `Launch CloudFormation`, then click `Launch` to show the URL of the CloudFormation template.
+- Make sure you have selected the desired region selected, such as `us-east-1`
+- Click `Continue to Launch`
+  - Choose the action `Launch CloudFormation`
+- Click `Launch` to show the URL of the CloudFormation template

-Copy the CloudFormation template Amazon S3 URL and then select your existing CloudFormation Stack from a previous deployment of `Zilla Plus (Private MSK Proxy)`.
-Click `Update` and `Replace current template` with the copied Amazon S3 URL.
-Then complete the wizard to deploy the updated stack.
+  - Copy the CloudFormation template Amazon S3 URL
+- Select your existing CloudFormation Stack from a previous deployment of `Zilla Plus (Private MSK Proxy)`
+- Click `Update` and `Replace current template` with the copied Amazon S3 URL
+- Complete the wizard to deploy the updated stack.

 CloudFormation will incrementally deploy the MSK Proxy instances for the new version behind the same Network Load Balancer, checking for successful deployment before terminating the MSK Proxy instances for the previous version.

 Connected clients will see their connections drop, and when they reconnect automatically, the Network Load Balancer will direct them to the new MSK Proxy instances.
-If the update is unsuccessful, then CloudFormation will rollback to use the previous stack deployment.
+If the stack update is unsuccessful, then CloudFormation will rollback to use the previous stack deployment.